-Though the new Decree states that notification of national arbitration awards must be generally done through service process unless parties agree otherwise (22), its specific dispositions on recourses do not impose such a distinction23, unlike the dispositions on international arbitration (as seen in par. a)).
+Though the new Decree states that notification of national arbitration awards must be generally done through service process unless parties agree otherwise (22), its specific provisions on remedies do not impose such a distinction23, unlike the provisions on international arbitration (as seen in par. at)).

 In national arbitration therefore, it seems that the rule is less strict and parties need not expressly renounce to notification by way of service in order to use simple notification methods.